-MODULE LONGEVITY (EOL / REPLACEMENT POLICY)
+DISPLAY MODULE LONGEVITY (EOL / REPLACEMENT POLICY)

 Crystalfontz is committed to making all of our display modules available for as long as possible.
-For each module we introduce, we intend to offer it indefinitely.
-We do not pre-plan a module's obsolescence.
-The majority of modules we have introduced are still available.
+For each display module we introduce, we intend to offer it indefinitely.
+We do not pre-plan a display module's obsolescence.
+The majority of display modules we have introduced are still available.

-We recognize that discontinuing a module may cause problems for some customers.
-However, rapidly changing technologies, component availability, or low customer order levels may force us to discontinue ("End of Life", EOL) a module.
-For example, we must occasionally discontinue a module when a supplier discontinues a component or a manufacturing process becomes obsolete.
-When we discontinue a module, we will do our best to find an acceptable replacement module with the same fit, form, and function.
+We recognize that discontinuing a display module may cause problems for some customers.
+However, rapidly changing technologies, component availability, or low customer order levels may force us to discontinue ("End of Life", EOL) a display module.
+For example, we must occasionally discontinue a display module when a supplier discontinues a component or a manufacturing process becomes obsolete.
+When we discontinue a display module, we will do our best to find an acceptable replacement display module with the same fit, form, and function.

-In most situations, you will not notice a difference when comparing a "fit, form, and function" replacement module to the discontinued module it replaces.
+In most situations, you will not notice a difference when comparing a "fit, form, and function" replacement display module to the discontinued module it replaces.
 However, sometimes a change in component or process for the replacement module results in a slight variation, perhaps an improvement, over the previous design.

-Although the replacement module is still within the stated Datasheet specifications and tolerances of the discontinued module, changes may require modification to your circuit and/or firmware.
+Although the replacement display module is still within the stated datasheet specifications and tolerances of the discontinued module, changes may require modification to your circuit and/or firmware.
 Possible changes include:

 - Backlight LEDs.
 Brightness may be affected (perhaps the new LEDs have better efficiency) or the current they draw may change (new LEDs may have a different VF). - Controller.
 A new controller may require minor changes in your code. - Component tolerances.
-Module components have manufacturing tolerances.
+Display module components have manufacturing tolerances.
 In extreme cases, the tolerance stack can change the visual or operating characteristics.

-Please understand that we avoid changing a module whenever possible; we only discontinue a module if we have no other option.
-We will post Part Change Notices (PCN) on the product's webpage as soon as possible.
+Please understand that we avoid changing a display module whenever possible; we only discontinue a module if we have no other option.
+We will post Part Change Notices (PCN) on the product's web page as soon as possible.
 If interested, you can subscribe to future part change notifications.